singhaidotnish/myblog/_posts/2018-09-01-psql-commands.markdown

 ## 5. List and connect to database commands: `\l` and `\c`

-These commands are helpful if you use multiple database.
+These commands are helpful if you use multiple databases.
 As a Rails developer I often have a 'development' database and a 'test' database running locally so that I can keep test and development data separated.
 We can use the `\l` and `\c` commands to list all databases and change our connection to a different database.

 ```
 postgres=# \l